-The compensation committee consists of Mr. Avedisian, Ms. Gottschalk and Mr. Levitan and the chairperson is Ms. Gottschalk.
+The compensation committee consists of Ms. Campbell, Ms. Gottschalk and Mr. Levitan and the chairperson is Ms. Gottschalk.
+Our Board of Directors has affirmatively determined that each of these compensation committee members meets the additional, heightened independence criteria applicable to directors serving on the compensation committee under NASDAQ rules.
 Our Board of Directors has adopted a written charter under which the compensation committee operates.
 A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at http://investors.potbelly.com/governance.cfm.

-The compensation committee held seven meetings during fiscal year 2013.
+The compensation committee held five meetings during fiscal year 2014.